Why Biodiversity Matters

 Make a difference and travel green to Danjugan!

 You may also support its programs in environmental conservation and education when you visit.
-For more information and and travel assistance about our Green Travel Exchange and Green Hotels stay, contact us.
+For more information and and travel assistance about our Green Travel Exchange, contact us.

 The Danjugan Island is part of our Society for Sustainable Tourism & Development Inc.-SSTDI – Negros Occidental initiative, the sustainable tourism development & stewardship program for the province.